jeroenwk/idevicedebuglauncher/README.md

 ## Run idevicedebuglauncher
 - activate the 'Install as system service' switch
-- allow to idevicedebuglauncher in the background within the login items preference (only the first time)
+- allow idevicedebuglauncher to run in the background (one time only inside system preferences)
-- once activate the list of devices is refreshed
+- once activated, the list of devices is refreshed
-- browse to http://localhost:8383/idevice_id by clicking on the link and check for the devices found
-- there is a button to pair the AppleTV
-- fill in a bundleId to specify the app to be debugged
-- click on the blue play icon next to each device to start debugging the app
+- optionally you can pair an Apple TV
 - closing the app will leave the background process running as system daemon

+### Use gui to attach debugger to a remote app
+- fill in the bundleId to specify the app
+- click the blue play icon next to the device to attach a debugger to the app

 ---